aman-upadhyay/MoEDAL_NTD_segmentation/README.md

 # dijon
-Main repository wgere all the codes from MoEDAL internship are tracked.
+Main repository where all the codes from MoEDAL internship are tracked.